June 17, 2021

 Microcystic lymphatic malformations may appear as several small, raised sacs (vesicles) on the skin that contain clear or bloody (hemorrhagic) fluid.
 They generally grow slowly usually in proportion with a growing child.
 Microcystic lymphatic malformations can thicken or swell causing enlargement of surrounding soft tissue and bones.
 They can be found on any area of skin or mucous membrane.

 Lymphatic malformations may occur in-utero as a part of a larger syndrome.
-These include: Noonan syndrome, Turner syndrome, and Down syndrome.
-Usually lymphatic malformations detected in this setting regress and are absent at birth.
+These include: Noonan syndrome, Turner syndrome and Down syndrome.
+Usually, lymphatic malformations detected prenatally regress and are absent at birth.
 Lymphatic malformations are also a feature of CLOVES syndrome and Klippel-Trenaunay syndrome (KTS).
 (For more information these disorders, choose the specific disorder name as your search term in the Rare Disease Database.)

 Lymphatic malformations affect males and females in equal numbers.
 Most lymphatic malformations are evident at birth or within two years of age.
 However, in some patients, lymphatic malformations may not become apparent until adulthood.
-The exact prevalence of lymphatic malformations in the general population is unknown, but is thought to be 1:4000 live births.
+The exact prevalence of lymphatic malformations in the general population is unknown, but is thought to be approximately 1:4000 live births.

 A diagnosis of lymphatic malformation can often be made before birth (prenatally) using ultrasound.
 An ultrasound is an exam that uses high-frequency sound waves to produce an image of the developing fetus.
 After birth, a diagnosis of a lymphatic malformation is made based upon a physical examination along with a detailed patient history.

 Advanced imaging techniques such as magnetic resonance imaging (MRI), computed tomography (CT) scanning and ultrasound may be used to evaluate the extent of a lymphatic malformation after birth.
 An MRI uses a magnetic field and radio waves to produce cross-sectional images of particular organs and bodily tissues.
 During CT scanning, a computer and x-rays are used to create a film showing cross-sectional images of certain tissue structures.